Pelagic Cormorant (Urile pelagicus)

 Two pelagic cormorants in their cliffside nest (photo credit: Molly Sultany)

 Description: Pelagic cormorants are the most common species of cormorant found at Haystack Rock.
 These cormorants have a distinct white patch of feathers on either side of their body near their tail.
-The rest of their body is covered in black plumage, but during the breeding season they have a red throat patch and their necks and chests have a purple-green sheen.
-Despite being called the pelagic cormorant, these birds prefer rocky waters over the open ocean as they stick around coastal cliffs to live on and forage amongst.
-Pelagic cormorants are often found either alone or in pairs, unlike Brandt’s and Double-crested cormorants (two other birds also found at Haystack Rock).
+The rest of their body is covered in black plumage, but during the breeding season they have a red throat patch and a purple-green sheen on their necks and chests.
+Their long neck makes them a rather tall bird at 50-75 cm, especially compared to other birds at Haystack Rock.
+Despite being called the pelagic cormorant, these birds prefer rocky waters instead of the open ocean as they stick around coastal cliffs to live on and forage amongst.
+Pelagic cormorants are often found either alone or in pairs.

-Habitat: Elsewhere, they are found year-round along the Pacific Coast of North America from Alaska to California.
-During non-breeding periods, they’re also found even farther south along Baja California’s West Coast.
+Habitat: They are found year-round along the Pacific Coast of North America from Alaska to California.
+During non-breeding periods, they’re also found even farther south along Baja California’s west coast.
 At Haystack Rock, these birds are seen living right on the side of the sheer cliff faces with their nests resting precariously in crevices along the sides.

-Diet: Pelagic cormorants will dive up to almost 140 feet deep to catch the fish they feed on!
+Diet: Pelagic cormorants will dive up to almost 43 m deep to catch the fish they feed on!
 While they mostly eat fish, they also eat mollusks, crustaceans, marine worms, and other invertebrates.

 Tide Pool Tidbits:

-Research in California has shown that although the three cormorants that inhabit Haystack Rock (Pelagic, Brandt’s, and Double-crested) share the same space, they happen to forage in different areas in the water, so they don’t compete with each other as much as one might initially think.
+• Research in California has shown that although the three cormorants that inhabit Haystack Rock (pelagic, Brandt’s, and double-crested) share the same space, they forage in different areas in the water, so they don’t compete with each other as much as one might think.